Day 1: In the Courtroom | Complexities in Litigation and Expert Testimony - 2026 ACMT Seminar in Forensic Toxicology

 Teri Stockham, Ph.D., Inc.,

 Dr. Teri Stockham is a respected consultant, author and lecturer in the field of forensic toxicology.
-Over the pastthree decades, she has gained extensive education, training and experience both in the laboratory and the courtroom.
+Over the past three decades, she has gained extensive education, training and experience both in the laboratory and the courtroom.
 The three degrees Dr. Stockham earned have all been focused in the specialty of forensic toxicology.
 She holds a Ph.D. from the Medical College of Virginia, and a Master’s degree from The George Washington University.
 She graduated Magna Cum Laude from Indiana State University.
 Her laboratory training, including the role as Chief Toxicologist for Broward County, Florida, complements her education and expertise.
 Dr. Stockham is experienced on the witness stand and has testified hundreds of times.

 Dr. Stockham serves as a consultant to a number of law firms, providing her expertise for various court cases involving personal injury, insurance defense, probation/parole, court martial, DUI, workers compensation, child custody and drug-facilitated sexual assault.
 Her forensic toxicology services have encompassed a large number of clients who represent insurance companies, individuals, government agencies and healthcare providers.